-Australian Animal Welfare Strategy
+Australian Animal Welfare Strategy Period of implementation: 2004-2014.

 The Australian Animal Welfare Strategy (AAWS) was developed to examine opportunities for future improvements in the welfare of animals and to provide national and international communities with an appreciation of animal welfare arrangements in Australia.
 It was jointly developed by the Australian Government, state and territory governments, industry and the community.